DeathCamel58/denon-reverse-engineering/Writerside/topics/HARDWARE-ID-Test-App.md

 - Prime Go (`JP11TestApp`): This shows an image of the Prime Go, and highlights items as they're tested.

+This application uses the folder at `/usr/share/test-app/[HARDWARE_ID]` to get the device images and configuration for the current device.

 ## Application Data

 Path: `/usr/bin/[HARDWARE_ID]TestApp`